tetsuo/tetsuo.github.io/articles/flixbox.md

 [![flixbox - Search movie trailers](./flixbox.jpg)](https://ogu.nz/wr/flixbox.html)

-> [flixbox](https://www.github.com/onur1/flixbox) implements a client/server application for interacting with the [TMDb](https://www.themoviedb.org/) API using typed functional programming library [fp-ts](https://gcanti.github.io/fp-ts/).
+> [flixbox](https://www.github.com/onur1/flixbox) demonstrates a full stack client/server web application for interacting with the [TheMovieDB](https://www.themoviedb.org/) API using typed functional programming library [fp-ts](https://gcanti.github.io/fp-ts/) and its friends.

-## Background

 [fp-ts](https://gcanti.github.io/fp-ts/) is a library by [Giulio Canti](https://twitter.com/giuliocanti) that brings the power of [typeclasses](https://en.wikipedia.org/wiki/Type_class) and the [higher kinded types](https://en.wikipedia.org/wiki/Kind_(type_theory)) from functional programming languages (such as [Haskell](https://www.haskell.org/) and [PureScript](https://www.purescript.org/)) into the world of [TypeScript](https://www.typescriptlang.org/).

-If you are new to FP, I highly recommend you to watch the first 9 minutes of Philip Wadler's [Propositions as Types](https://www.youtube.com/watch?v=IOiZatlZtGU) talk, so you can get an idea about the earliest work that made this type of programming possible.
-If you are the adventurous type, you can continue watching the rest of the talk&mdash; don't let the title scare you!
-But, you most likely won't need to learn how β-reduction works or the other cool stuff in formal logic in order to program a washing machine display.
-Trust me, for washing machine displays, you only need to know about [the difference between product and sum types](https://dev.to/gcanti/functional-design-algebraic-data-types-36kf).

-When I first started learning FP in JS, I was having trouble reading [Hindley Milney](https://en.wikipedia.org/wiki/Hindley%E2%80%93Milner_type_system) type signatures and the projects like [Fantasy Land](https://github.com/fantasyland/fantasy-land) and [Sanctuary](https://sanctuary.js.org/) haven't really helped much due to the heavy Haskell jargon in their documentation.
-(It seems some Haskellers are having the same syndrome, [but in the opposite direction](https://www.reddit.com/r/typescript/comments/ond5d8/struggling_to_read_typescript_signatures_convert/).)

-So, I resorted to [fp-ts](https://github.com/gcanti/fp-ts) for deciphering typeclasses in TypeScript.
-I was lucky in the meantime that Giulio Canti was bombarding GitHub with a new addition to his toolstack every other day, and the community consisted of only a couple of newbies like myself. _Experts_ had not have arrived yet!

-All of the functionality in the application above (including the server side API) is implemented using libraries from the [fp-ts module ecosystem](https://gcanti.github.io/fp-ts/ecosystem/).

-These are all very cool ideas from all around the FP world, so let me introduce some of these modules to you and show what makes them so great.
+All of the functionality in the application above, including the server side API, is implemented using libraries from the [fp-ts module ecosystem](https://gcanti.github.io/fp-ts/ecosystem/).
+These are all very cool ideas from all around the FP world.
+In this post, we will walk through this example and see what makes these functional modules so great.

-## Flixbox API

-Before going into details, here is a quick overview of how the HTTP API works.
+## Overview of the HTTP API

 #### Requests and data formats